ForgTav/E2EE-CropAutomation/README.md

 **4. Crops dying, weeds spreading**\
 💡 Location may have poor humidity/air/soil — consider relocating.

+**5. Computer can't communicate with the robot**
+💡 Disassemble the robot and remove the **Linked Cards** from both the robot and the computer.
+Combine them in a **crafting table** to synchronize the connection, then reinsert and try again.

-**5. Robot doesn’t respond**\
+**6. Robot doesn’t respond**\
 💡 Mekanism energy cube or cables may not power the OC charger properly.

+**7. The robot and computer stopped unexpectedly and shut down**
+💡 This is likely caused by the chunk being unloaded.
+Make sure the farm is inside a **chunk-loaded area**.
+Install a **chunk loader** (e.g., from the IC2 mod or another mod that provides chunk loading).

 ## 🧰 Helpful Commands